notwaldorf/notwaldorf.github.com/_posts/2019-09-10-metronomes.markdown

 start writing `async` functions, or move code to a `Worker` ([Surma](https://twitter.com/dassurma) has a great [article](https://dassur.ma/things/when-workers/) about workers everyone should read).
-In particular, for audio things, there's a third option: using the Web Audio clock.
-Chris Wilson has a [great blog post](https://www.html5rocks.com/en/tutorials/audio/scheduling/) about how to do your own audio scheduling which is a good read.
-I wanted to compare these three approaches, and see how bad the latency was.
-In the case of a metronome, you want the latency to be as close to 0 as possible, so that 1ms hand wave from before really doesn't work here.
+In particular, for audio things, there's a third option: using the Web Audio clock -- Chris Wilson has a [great blog post](https://www.html5rocks.com/en/tutorials/audio/scheduling/) about how to do your own audio scheduling which is an oldie but a goodie! (turns out not much changes in 4 years in the Web Audio spec world).
+Anyway, I wanted to compare these three approaches, and see how bad the latency was.

 ## Play with the experiment
 Me being me, I [made a whole demo](https://metronomes.glitch.me/) to